 Also, the regularity of you doing exertion is ideal.
 However, it would help if you didn’t take it to an extreme level.
 Do not continue this exercise if you feel discomfort.
 Mainly, expect this discomfort in the intestine and stomach.
 On the other hand, you might also feel some tightness or strain in your ab muscles.
 Pregnant and menstruating women should not perform this activity.
 This is because it calls for excessive usage of the muscles, which may cause pain.
 Consequently, women undergoing menstruation or gestation may experience a lot of discomforts.

-Pushing it too hard, inhaling or exhaling shallow or too fast, and going for heavier movements are some common mistakes.
+Pushing it too hard, inhaling or exhaling shallow or too fast, and going for heavier movements are common mistakes.
 Some people do sharp breathing during this exercise.
 This is not advisable.
 You need to make sure that you breathe using your whole breath.
 However, take it smoothly and in an excellent calculative way.
-Not doing this will cause you to get abrupt movements, which are not helpful for you.
+Not doing this will cause abrupt movements, which are not helpful for you.
 This will also hinder your process of burning your fat from the body.

 Modifications to Exercise